flipt-io/flipt/docs/concepts.md

 ![Variants Example](assets/images/concepts/01_variants.png?raw=true "Variant Example")

+!!! note
+    Variant keys must be unique for a given flag.

 ## Segments

 Segments allow you to split your userbase or audience up into predefined slices.
 This is a powerful feature that enables targeting groups to determine if a flag or variant applies to them.